JahnuBest/CSS-545-Project/README.md

 A game-based project is suggested to revive my interest in mobile development.

+Project Summary:
+"Planet City Builder" is a space-based, procedural city-builder video game where players design and manage cities across unique planets.
+Harness planetary resources, zone cities, and conquer hostile environments to create a sprawling network of civilizations.
+Watch your cities grow from humble beginnings into thriving hubs.
+By combining space exploration and city-building, this game will offer an immersive experience for those seeking strategy and the challenge of simulated, interplanetary expansion.

 Value Proposition:
 The space exploration and city-building genres are both well-established, so the primary goal of Planet City Builder (PCB) is not to reinvent these genres or attempt to solve perceived shortcomings in past games.
 Instead, PCB aims to carve out a unique space by addressing unmet demand.
 It follows a common industry trend where games released in saturated markets succeed by tapping into niche opportunities.
 PCB seeks to blend space exploration and city-building in a way that hasn’t been perfected before.
 Many games in these genres tend to become repetitive or overly drawn out after extended play, but PCB is designed to offer a fresh and engaging experience that can captivate players for hundreds of hours across multiple playthroughs.
 Additionally, PCB emphasizes user-friendly mechanics to ensure that building a vast galactic empire remains accessible and enjoyable from beginning to end.